alejandro-ao/open-deep-research-w-firecrawl/README.md

 - LLM calls honor `OPENAI_BASE_URL` / `LITELLM_BASE_URL` so you can route to a LiteLLM proxy (e.g., Hugging Face models) or use OpenAI directly.
 - Firecrawl tools (`search_web`, `scrape_url`) are **implemented in-repo** (`firecrawl_tools.py`) rather than pulled from an MCP server.
 - Produces a consolidated markdown report saved to `results/research_result.md`.
+- Central config lives in `config.py` (models, streaming toggle, base URLs, API keys), and all prompts stay in `prompts.py`.

 ## How It Works
 - Plan generation: `planner.py` streams a high‑level research plan using an OpenAI chat model.